 What’s missing?
 That would be the SIM card tray.
 Like the headphone jack before it, Apple has removed this feature for U.S. models, replacing it with eSIM technology.
 The good news is that we found it quite easy to add a line to the iPhone 14 Pro Max, and you can have two active numbers at once (say, one for your personal number and one for business).
 The bad news is that some overseas carriers don’t yet support eSIM, so you’ll need to check if your provider is compatible before you travel overseas.

 If you want to keep your iPhone 14 Pro Max looking box-fresh then check out our round up of the best iPhone 14 Pro Max cases.
+If you aren't a case user already though, check out these drop test results to see what could happen to your new phone.

 iPhone 14 Pro Max review: Meet Dynamic Island